dionyziz/endofcodes/docs/getting_started.md

  * ***Programming languages***: As the platform is not restrictive about which programming language you can use, you can develop domain-specific languages to tackle particular problems in more extensible ways.
- * ***Big data***: You can download historical games into your own database and use big-data techniques to look up information online while your program is playing.
  * ***Algorithms***: Certain parts of the game may be solvable using algorithmic techniques.
 Probabilistic and approximation methods can be appropriate, although certain parts such as end-of-game situations may be solvable with